People

 Chau Le

-Chau is a sophomore at Harvard College, majoring in Neuroscience on the pre-med track.
+Chau is a junior at Harvard College, majoring in Neuroscience on the pre-med track.
 In the lab, she assists in exploring redox metabolism in cancer cells to discover druggable targets.
 During her free time, she enjoys cooking, lifting, traveling, and spending quality time with friends and family.

 Herman Xin Yang Leong